BlackAsNight/Warden_Mode_Switcher/README.md

 				                      Warden mode autoswitching script.

-1) Copy the "Warden_Mode_Switcher" folder into your Prison Architect game folder. (where your PA.exe is)
+1) Copy the "Warden_Mode_Switcher" folder to wherever you feel like.

 2) Run your "Warden_mode_toggle.bat" and follow the prompt instructions